wha61/Portfolio/content/index.md

 ## Hello!
 I’m Bruce.
 4th year [Computing Science](https://www.sfu.ca/computing/current-students/undergraduate-students/programs/computing-science-major.html) student @ Simon Fraser University.

-My field of interest and specialization is Full Stack Software Development, Mobile App Development, Machine Mearning, and Computer Vision.
+I specialize in Full Stack Software Development, encompassing frontend, backend, and database management, as well as mobile app development and software testing.
+Additionally, I have a strong interest and expertise in Machine Learning, Artificial Intelligence, Computer Vision, and Robotics Systems.

-I just finished my 4 months Coop as a Full Stack Software Developer at Shandong Leading Petro-Tech, Sinopec.
-Currently I am working on a health care delivery support system [iCradle Health Care System](https://wha61.github.io/Portfolio/about/projects#icradle-health-care-system) with [Dr. Brian Fraser](https://www.sfu.ca/computing/people/faculty/brianfraser.html), and I am also learning for [AWS Certified Cloud Practitioner Certification](https://aws.amazon.com/certification/certified-cloud-practitioner/).
+I used to work as a Full Stack Software Developer at Shandong Leading Petro-Tech, Sinopec.
+Currently I am developing a health care delivery support system for pregnant women [iCradle Health Care System](https://wha61.github.io/Portfolio/about/projects#icradle-health-care-system) with [Dr. Brian Fraser](https://www.sfu.ca/computing/people/faculty/brianfraser.html), and I am also learning for [AWS Certified Cloud Practitioner Certification](https://aws.amazon.com/certification/certified-cloud-practitioner/).

-In my free time, I enjoy playing badminton, traveling, enjoying delicious food, and assembling Gundam models.
+In my free time, I enjoy playing badminton, traveling, and enjoying delicious food.

 This is my digital space where I share my experiences, projects, thoughts, and so on.
 It's still under construction, but I plan to keep it updated regularly.
 Stay tuned for updates and thanks for stopping by!